 Don’t even think about buying frozen fish or heading to a fast food restaurant when in Bali.
 You can get some of the freshest and tastiest fish you have ever known at the Jimbaran fish market.

 Jimbaran is world renowned for its fish restaurants.
 They are set up on the beach at sunset, and the tourists flock there like moths to a flame.
 But you do not need to follow the herd.
 You can easily grab your own fish from the market and have a chef at a local eatery cook it up for you.
-The smell may overwhelm you at first, but it will all be worth it when you taste that fresh fish in your mouth.
+The smell may initially overwhelm you, but it will all be worth it when you taste that fresh fish in your mouth.

 Take your cash money and your appetite.
 There are many fish of varying sizes to choose from, along with prawns, squid, and mahi-mahi.
 Prepare to barter with the fishmongers for a better price.
 The market is open each day from 6 am to 3 pm, but the best fish is available in the morning.